Peergos/Peergos/README.md

 Main: Run a Peergos command
 Sub commands:
 	daemon: The user facing Peergos server
-	shell: An interactive command-line-interface to a Peergos server.
+	shell: An interactive command-line-interface to a Peergos server
 	fuse: Mount a Peergos user's filesystem natively
 	quota: Manage quota of users on this server
 	server-msg: Send and receive messages to/from users of this server
 	gateway: Serve websites directly from Peergos
-	migrate: Move a Peergos account to this server.
+	migrate: Move a Peergos account to this server
+	identity: Create or verify an identity proof
 	ipfs: Install, configure and start IPFS daemon
 	pki: Start the Peergos PKI Server that has already been bootstrapped
 	pki-init: Bootstrap and start the Peergos PKI Server